Skip to content

 Relief from abnormal course condition is optional

 The player is not required to take relief from an abnormal course condition (immovable obstruction, ground under repair, temporary water, or animal hole).
+May choose to play the ball as it lies instead.
+For example, when the relief area is in a worse lie or behind an obstacle.

 Drop procedure